Verizon B2B AI Tools Suite

 • Email Agent

-AI-assisted email drafting that pulls context from CRM, previous correspondence, and deal stage to generate responses that sound like the rep, not a robot.
-Reps review and edit before sending—AI accelerates, doesn't replace.
-Sources are visible so reps can verify before sending.
+AI-assisted email drafting that pulls context from CRM, previous correspondence, and deal stage to generate responses that sound like the representative, not a robot.
+Representatives review and edit before sending.
+AI accelerates, doesn't replace.
+Sources are visible so representatives can verify before sending.

 • Single Pane of Glass (SPOG)

-Unified interface that aggregates customer information from disparate systems, eliminating the "bookmark bar problem" by bringing everything reps need into one searchable, AI-enhanced view.
+Unified interface that aggregates customer information from disparate systems, eliminating the "bookmark bar problem" by bringing everything representatives need into one searchable, AI-enhanced view.
 No more tab-switching and copy-pasting between systems.

 • Call Recording Intelligence

 Interface for reviewing and coaching on customer calls, with AI-generated summaries, key moment flagging, and coaching suggestions based on call patterns.
-Helps reps and managers identify opportunities for improvement without reviewing full recordings.
+Helps representatives and managers identify opportunities for improvement without reviewing full recordings.

 • Contract and Legal Review